What are the difference between a while and awhile?

-Few word pairs capture the idiosyncrasies of the English language as effectively as a while and awhile.
-Both of these terms are expressions of time, and both have been in use for over a century, but one is written with a space while the other is one word.
-What are the differences in meaning between the two?
-And what are the appropriate uses of each?
+Few word pairs capture the idiosyncrasies (“peculiar characteristics”) of the English language like a while and awhile do.
+Both of these terms are expressions of time, but one is written with a space while the other is one word.

 These two terms represent different parts of speech.
 The two-word expression a while is a noun phrase, consisting of the article a and the noun while (which means “a period or interval of time”).